sushobhansen/Wind-Study/README.md

 ## Files for Wind Study

-Files for the uncoupled pavement-urban canyon model
+Files for the uncoupled pavement-urban canyon model used in this paper:
+Sen, S., & Roesler, J. (2020).
+Wind direction and cool surface strategies on microscale urban heat island. *Urban Climate*, 31, 100548.

 Run on OpenFOAM v 6.0 and Python3